 If you don’t know “how to sue a nightclub?”
 When a Florida bar or nightclub owner fails to fulfill their duty to keep their premises secure and their patrons safe, victims can hold the bar liable for any damages they suffer as a result of this negligence.

 The legal basis for this liability is called “negligent security.”
 A species of premises liability law, negligent security considers civil action for crimes and acts of violence that occur on a property.
 When you suffer as the victim of a violent act in a bar or night club, you can sue a bar for negligence.
 Violence, in this case, can take the form of rape, assault, or battery, and can involve other patrons, employees, and bouncers at the establishment.

-- You Will Need to First Prove Negligence in Your Negligent Security Case
+How to Prove Negligence in Your Negligent Security Case?

 - The bar owner or other defendant had a legal obligation to provide basic security measures for their establishment, including, but not limited to adequate lighting and security staff.